menu icon

 Broccoli & Shredded Carrot Salad with Raisins (Rapé-Like Style)

-🍙Recommended Soy Sauce Koji Recipes
+🍙 Recommended Soy Sauce Koji Recipes

-More vegan recipes with Soy Sauce Koji:
+Explore more vegan recipes featuring Soy Sauce Koji:

 • Broccoli & Beansprout Wafu Salad